olitiabdeta/byteboard/README.md

 - **Add Recipes**: Users can submit recipes with titles, descriptions, images, and recommended ingredients.
 - **View Recipes**: Browse a collection of recipes shared by others.
 - **Search & Filter**: Easily find recipes based on keywords or tags.
-- **Friend Functionality**: Add and manage friends to see their recipe collections.
+- **Friend Functionality**: Add and manage friends to see their recipes.
 - **Profile Management**: Create, view, and edit user profiles.